 |2018 – Climate Change||2020 – 2020: Future in Focus|

 Several award winning artworks from the 1998-2012 competitions were featured in an FFAA retrospective as one third of a three-part exhibition called Western Threads: Contemporary Fibre Art at the Royal Alberta Museum in Edmonton AB from April 12 – August 4, 2014.

 In 2012 FFAA began offering fibre art workshops for members and the general public.
-These are made possible by volunteers fundraising with the Alberta Gaming and Liquor Commission.
+These are made possible by volunteer fundraising with the Alberta Gaming, Liquor and Cannabis.

-The board of directors of FFAA are volunteers drawn from the Edmonton-area fibre art community including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters Guild, Edmonton Needlecraft Guild, Edmonton Rug Hookers Guild, Edmonton Weavers Guild, Evergreen Spinners and Weavers Guild, and individual members.
+The board of directors of FFAA are volunteers drawn from the Edmonton-area fibre art community, including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters Guild, Edmonton Needlecraft Guild, Edmonton Rug Hooking Guild, Edmonton Weavers Guild, Evergreen Spinners and Weavers Guild, Latchet Machine Knitters and individual members.
 Meeting times and dates for member guilds are listed on the events calendar page.